-One concern with cross-sectional empirical tests of forward discounts on various predictor variables is the high degree of persistence in both the independent and the dependent variables of the Fama-Macbeth regressions shown in Table II in the text.
-While the regressions attempt to control for serial correlation of the error terms by using robust standard errors, here we take the more aggressive approach and estimate panel regressions in which the monthly data are aggregated up to four roughly equal six-year periods (1988 to 1993, 1993 to 1999, 2000 to 2006, 2007 to 2013).
+One concern for cross-sectional empirical tests of forward discounts on the various predictor variables is the high degree of persistence in both the independent and dependent variables of the Fama-Macbeth regressions shown in Table 2 in the text.
+While the regressions attempt to control for serial correlation of the error terms by using robust standard errors, here we take the more aggressive approach of estimating panel regressions in which the monthly data is aggregated up to four roughly equal six year periods (1988 - 1993, 1993 - 1999, 2000 - 2006, 2007 - 2013).
 We then estimate regressions of forward discounts on the various explanatory variables under two specifications.
 In the first we estimate the regressions with standard errors clustered by period.
 In the second we include period fixed-effects.
-Table IAIV reports the results.
-We still find a strong relation between the import ratio measures and both forward discounts.
+Table D-4 shows the results.
+We still find a strong relation between the Import Ratio measures and both forward discounts.